tc39/proposal-json-modules/tag-security-and-privacy.md

 ## 2.9.
 Does this specification enable new script execution/loading mechanisms?

-This proposal will enable future module types on the web, first JSON module and then HTML, CSS, ...
+This proposal will enable loading of (nonexecutable) JSON modules.

-The type attribute is designed to let the importer specify whether the imported module has the capability to execute code: some module types are able to execute code, while others are not.

 ## 2.10.
 Does this specification allow an origin to access other devices?